 - Rinse Your Mouth With Saltwater – The dentist is likely to stitch up the wound against the affected area.
 Therefore, once you’ve brushed your teeth, rinse your mouth with saltwater.
 This is so that any food particles remain clear from the blood clot.
 Swirl the saltwater gently around the mouth.
 Use 1/2 teaspoon of salt in a full glass of water.

-- Use A Soft-Bristle Toothbrush – The dentist would always recommend that you brush your teeth with a soft-bristle toothbrush.
+- Use A Soft-Bristle Toothbrush – Our experienced dentist always recommend that you brush your teeth with a soft-bristle toothbrush.
 This is especially required if a tooth has been extracted.
 Gently brush around the blood clot area.
 Brushing vigorously will dislodge the blood clot.

 - Floss Your Teeth After A Week – The blood clot needs to form first before you can consider flossing.
 This is because the floss film may get in touch with the blood clot, causing it to dislodge.
 Once the blood clot has formed, you can return to flossing, but always be gentle.